American safari: places in the USA where you can see wild animals

 Theodore Roosevelt National Park is North Dakota's only official national park and also its most popular attraction.
 It includes over 70 acres (000 ha) of land that is not only breathtakingly beautiful, but also home to some of the country's most enchanting wildlife.

-Bison and wild horses are the most popular wildlife to see in Theodore Roosevelt National Park, but they are not the only ones.
-Bighorn sheep, elk, deer, coyote, and prairie dogs are just a few; there are also hundreds of birds and a handful of reptiles that call this place their home.
+Bison and wild horses are the most popular native species to be seen at Theodore Roosevelt National Park, but they are not the only ones.
+Bighorn sheep, elk, deer, coyote and prairie dogs to name a few; there are also hundreds of birds and a handful of reptiles that call this place their home.

 Long-horned bulls are the most elusive and powerful creatures in Yellowstone.
 Seeing these animals in the wild is truly unforgettable.